aditya-uw/my-wowchemy-site/content/project/biol130_chalktalk/index.md

 ### Acknowledgements:

 - I want to thank my professor Kyobi Skutt-Kakaria for assigning our final project as a chalk talk.
-This was a new but fun experience and I enjoyed presenting research in this format.
+This was a new experience and I enjoyed presenting research in this format.